mthenhaus/mcp-registry/docs/aws-sqs-s3-integration.md

 1. **Registry Startup**: When the registry starts with SQS enabled, it initializes an SQS listener that polls the configured queue
 2. **Message Reception**: The listener uses long polling (20 seconds) to efficiently wait for messages
 3. **File Download**: When a message is received:
-   - The S3 URI is parsed to extract bucket and key
+   - The S3 Object URL is parsed to extract bucket and key
    - The file is downloaded from S3 to a temporary location
    - The temporary file atomically replaces the target file
 4. **Database Reload**: After the file is successfully downloaded, the JSON database reloads its data